 - Firefox 7 and newer

 - Google Chrome 15 and newer

 - Supported LDAP Servers.Using LDAP for security authentication is optional.

 - Apache Directory Server

 - Supported Operating Systems.
-Flux works on any operating system that supports Oracle's JVM, version 6 or 7.
-Starting with Flux 8.0.10, Flux supports Java 8 as well.
+Flux works on any operating system that supports Oracle's JVM, version 6, 7, 8, and 11.
+Flux 8.0.13 supports later versions of Java including OpenJDK versions.
 Specifically, Flux is known to work on 64-bit and 32-bit Windows, Linux, Mac OS X, Solaris, HP-UX, AIX, AS/400, and OpenVMS systems.

 - Apache Derby and H2.
 If you are using the default Apache Derby database or the in-memory H2 database, Flux will typically require an additional 300 MB of memory to start.